-The enterprise tech startups sector is full of companies capitalizing on growing demand.
-Despite the disruptions caused by the Covid-19, there is a growing trend for services in the world of big data, DevOps, cloud, mobility, the internet of things, and cybersecurity.
+The enterprise tech startup sector is teeming with companies capitalizing on growing demand.
+Despite the disruptions caused by the COVID-19 pandemic, there is a noticeable trend towards services in the world of big data, DevOps, cloud, mobility, the Internet of Things, and cybersecurity.

-According to Statista, funding for tech startups worldwide amounted to $24 billion in 2019, which is 10 times bigger, comparing with 2013.
-This article will present the top tech startups to look out for in the coming year.
-While some of the next startups introduced new products or services, others have offered existing technologies in new ways.
+According to Statista, funding for tech startups worldwide amounted to $24 billion in 2019, which is ten times larger compared to 2013.
+This article will present the top tech startups to keep an eye on in the coming year.
+While some of the startups have introduced new products or services, others have offered existing technologies in innovative ways.

-Check out below the list of the most promising tech startups of 2023 based on their tech startups ideas, and the fundings they have raised so far.
+Below, you can find a list of the most promising tech startups of 2023 based on their ideas and the funding they have raised thus far.

 Best Tech Startups You Need to Watch Out for in 2023